0xalexbel/fhe-erc3643/README.md

 - The vast majority of the TREX test suite has also been converted.
 Consequently, running the test suite on a real node is currently impracticable.
 - Due to the large amount of tests, it is not possible to run the full test suite in a single hardhat test command.
 The node.js runtime eventually will run out of memory.
 - The DVA contract is also fully converted as well as its entire test suite.
-- The vast majority of the coding effort relied on setting up an efficient development environment (FHE can be very tricky sometimes, and the fhevm + fhevmjs are still under development)

 # Install & Test